What Is CICO dieting? How it works, & CICO calculator

 • Increase your consumption of produce.
 The majority of fruits and vegetables are high in fibre, vitamins, and minerals and low in calories.
 According to research, those who consume more produce on a regular basis tend to lose more weight than those who don’t.

 • Put sleep first, and control your stress.
-Chronic stress and sleep deprivation can contribute to weight growth.
+Chronic stress and sleep deprivation can contribute to weight gain.
 For weight control and general health, getting enough sleep and taking measures to manage or minimise stress are crucial.